Put simply, issues between dogs and children exists because people are naïve, negligent, or just plain ignorant.

-Sounds harsh, but it is very true.
+This sounds harsh, but it is very true.

-Let me explain.
+Let me explain:

-In many cases, the dog gets put down and the child is traumatized and may carry scars for life.
+And in many cases, the dog gets put down and the child is traumatized and may carry scars for life.

-Years ago when I began training, Kip, my very first client, was telling me a story about a relative’s friend.
-The woman had an older German Shepherd, I can’t remember the age exactly, but I remember it being over 5 years old.
+Years ago, when I began training, my very first client, Kip, was telling me a story about a relative’s friend who had an older German Shepherd.
+I can’t remember the exact age of the dog, but I remember it being more than 5 years old.

 I believe the dog wasn’t expecting to wake up to a face in its face and it just reacted in self-defense.
-Or, maybe the dog was just fed up with years of having this woman taking too many liberties and it just decided to correct her and establish a boundary.
+Or, maybe the dog was fed up with this woman taking too many liberties over the years, and it just decided to correct her and establish a boundary.

 I believe this woman was both naïve and ignorant in her behavior.

-Well, you can always tell an oncoming child, “No.”
+You can always tell an oncoming child, “No.”

 The dog and the child.

-What if I allow a child to pet my dog, what can I do to keep them safe?
+If I allow a child to pet my dog, what can I do to keep them safe?

-The reason for this positioning is so if there was a moment, I can quickly contain my dog by restricting movement of the head with both my left arm and right hand on the collar.
-Do not hold on to the dog tight as this can cause discomfort, you are merely resting your hand around their neck and only adding pressure should they react.
+The reason for this positioning is that I can quickly contain my dog by restricting movement of the head with both my left arm and my right hand on the collar.
+Do not hold onto the dog tight, as it can cause discomfort; you are merely resting your hand around their neck and only adding pressure if they react.

 This goes for all dogs, big and small, young and old.

-Remember that this also goes for your own personal dog and this is very important!
+Remember — and this is very important — these rules also apply to your own dog.
 How you allow your child to interact and treat the family dog is how they will treat other people’s dogs!
-They will transfer these interactions with other dogs so I recommend having your children to ask for permission even for petting the family dog.
-Sounds silly, but it will keep them safe in the future.
+Since they’ll transfer their interactions with the family dog to other dogs, I recommend having your children to ask for permission to even pet the family dog.

 This steps out the realm of dog training, but it is important.

-Tell your child “no” from time to time so that they learn to be mindful when other people tell them no just in case they do manage to sneak away and they have to be addressed by another adult.
+Tell your child “no” from time to time so they learn to be mindful when other people tell them no, just in case they do manage to sneak away and have to be addressed by another adult.

-This move is risky, but if the dog is latched on, you can pull straight up on the collar and as they’re off the ground, take your other hand and come from underneath their jaw.
-Take the dog’s jowls and fold them over the back teeth, pressing hard so that the dog is biting itself.
-This can help aid in them releasing, but does put you at risk of a bite when it does release.
+This move is risky, but if the dog is latched on, you can pull straight up on the collar, and as they’re off the ground, take your other hand from underneath, grab the dog’s jowls and fold them over the dog’s back teeth.
+Then, press down hard so the dog is biting its own jowls.
+This can help aid in them releasing, but it also puts you at risk of being bitten when it releases.

-And keep in mind that the goal is to not pull the dog away.
-You want to contain the dog and calm the child because if they are squirming or being frantic, it will draw out prey drive and things will get worse.
+And keep in mind that the goal is to not pull the dog away; you want to contain the dog and calm the child because if they are squirming or being frantic, it will draw out prey drive and things will get worse.

 That’s it for this week’s blog.